srobotta/moodle-net-prototype/tweaks.md

 When a backup is created all relevant files are inside the `dump` directory.
 This directory must be copied from your backup dir into the docker container in the root directory.
-First the possibly previously created dump directory is deleted.
+At first, the possibly previously created dump directory is deleted.
 In the next step the dumped data is copied inside the container into `/dump`.
-Form there the `arangorestore` tool reads the data and writes it into the database.
+From there the `arangorestore` tool reads the data and writes it into the database.

-Note: in the backup and restore process no passwords are used, I did this for the dev system only.

 ## Nginx